More Restriction Is Often Mistaken for Better Training: Why a Long Line Can Be Part of “Solving Pulling”

 • when the handler has not yet learned safe line management

-Tools should match context.
+Equipment should match the context.

 Usually less pulling comes not from controlling the dog more, but from creating conditions where pulling becomes less necessary.